-The complainant should raise the complaint as soon as possible with the relevant member of staff or the headteacher as appropriate, either in person or by letter, telephone or email.
+The complainant should raise the complaint as soon as possible with the relevant member of staff or the Head of School / Executive Headteacher as appropriate, either in person or by letter, telephone or email.
 If the complainant is unclear who to contact or how to contact them, they should contact the school office on 0116 2298137.